Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/android-logcat.md

   	1. Click the **Tag** column to show the menu.
 	2. Click **Tag Control** menu item to show the **Tag Control Window**.
 	!![Tag Control Window](images/tag_control_window.png)
+- By Process Id
+    1. Right click on the message and select **Filter by process id**

 ### Screen Capture
 You can use **Capture Screen** button on the toolbar to capture a screenshot of the selected device.
 You can also **Save** the screenshot as file.